lee2sman/scripting_fall2020/week4/README.md

 - Does the concept make sense?
 - Is it a novel idea?
 - Does the execution match the concept?
-- Is there a surprising hidden content that rewards the user?
+- Quality of the content including the surprising hidden content that rewards the user's discovery

 25% Design
 - Is the site organized into separate HTML, CSS stylesheet(s) and Javascript/jQuery